Arttu Viljakainen

 Teams are essential in creating software: combining interdisciplinary skills in a way that makes the whole more than the sum of each individual requires intentional effort.
+These days, most things worth doing require a team.
+Skills and viewpoints needed are just too diverse for any individual.

 I intend to study teams and get better at making exceptional teams emerge.